Totally decomposable algebras with involution and R-triviality: Pfister forms

-We denote by $\hh_K$ the hyperbolic plane over $K$, and for $d\in\nat$, we write $d\times\hh_K$ for the $d$-fold orthogonal sum $\hh_K\perp\ldots\perp\hh_K$, the $2d$-dimensional hyperbolic form over $K$.
+We denote by $\hh_K$ the hyperbolic plane over $K$, and for $d\in\nat$, we write $d\times\hh_K$ for the $d$-fold orthogonal sum $\hh_K\perp\ldots\perp\hh_K$, which is up to isometry the unique $2d$-dimensional hyperbolic form over $K$.
 Given a quadratic form $\vf$ over $K$, we denote by $\wi(\vf)$ its Witt index.
 Witt's Cancellation Theorem \cite[Theorem 8.4]{EKM08} implies the following subform criterion.

-\begin{prop} Let $\tau$ and $\vf$ be quadratic forms over $K$.
-Then $\tau$ is a subform of $\vf$ if and only if $\wi(\vf\perp-\tau)\geq \dim(\tau)$. \end{prop} \begin{proof} Let $d=\dim(\tau)$.
-Note that $\tau\perp-\tau\simeq d\times\hh_K$.
-In view of Witt's Cancellation Theorem \cite[Theorem 8.4]{EKM08}, we obtain for an arbitrary quadratic form $\psi$ over $K$ that $\vf\simeq \tau\perp\psi$ holds if and only if $\vf\perp-\tau\simeq \psi\perp d\times\hh_K$.
-The existence of such a quadratic form $\psi$ is therefore equivalent to having that $\wi(\vf\perp-\tau)\geq d$. \end{proof}
+\begin{prop} Let $\psi$ and $\vf$ be quadratic forms over $K$.
+Then $\psi$ is a subform of $\vf$ if and only if $\wi(\vf\perp-\psi)\geq \dim(\psi)$. \end{prop} \begin{proof} Let $d=\dim(\psi)$.
+Note that $\psi\perp-\psi\simeq d\times\hh_K$.
+In view of Witt's Cancellation Theorem \cite[Theorem 8.4]{EKM08}, we obtain for an arbitrary quadratic form $\rho$ over $K$ that $\vf\simeq \psi\perp\rho$ holds if and only if $\vf\perp-\psi\simeq \rho\perp d\times\hh_K$.
+The existence of such a quadratic form $\rho$ is therefore equivalent to having that $\wi(\vf\perp-\psi)\geq d$. \end{proof}

 We formulate a variant of the so-called Subform Theorem \cite[Theorem 22.5]{EKM08}.